FriedbergLab/Epictope/README.md

 ## Installation

 ### System requirements
-Installing Epictope and its dependencies will require at least 3Gb of disk space.
+Installing EpicTope and its dependencies will require at least 3Gb of disk space.
 Users should also be familar with using conda, a package manager for macOS/linux and Windows.
 Conda does not need to be used if users already have access to installations of BLAST, MUSCLE, and DSSP, either locally or on an HPC environment.

 ### Software dependencies

-To calculate the multiple sequence alignment and secondary characteristics, Epictope relies on local installs of BLAST, MUSCLE, and DSSP.
+To calculate the multiple sequence alignment and secondary characteristics, EpicTope relies on local installs of BLAST, MUSCLE, and DSSP.
 These packages can be installed using Conda, an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda installers can be found at the Anaconda [website](https://www.anaconda.com/).
 Once installed, you may run the follow commands to install the requisite packages.
-These commands will create a conda environment named Epictope, and install the requisite packages into that environment.
-Installing Epictope and its dependencies will require at least 3GB of disk space.
+These commands will create a conda environment named EpicTope, and install the requisite packages into that environment.
+Installing EpicTope and its dependencies will require at least 3GB of disk space.

 ### macOS/Linux installation